-Pie Charts Are Bad
+Pie Charts are Bad

 Since 1801, pie charts having been displaying information and statistics about everything from population to profit, market share to margins and, presumably, the most popular pastry-encased dinners.
 Pie charts are as popular in the statistics world as their namesakes are in the culinary world – but there are some convincing reasons to avoid using them altogether.
+Basically… pie charts are bad.

 Argument One – Comparing individual values